diagridio/catalyst-quickstarts/keyvalue/java/README.md

-## Key/Value Store - Javascript Quickstart
+## Key/Value Store - Java Quickstart

-It's easy to get started with Key/Value Store in javascript!
+It's easy to get started with Key/Value Store in Java!
 With a few commands using the Diagrid CLI, you can create a new project and start developing.

 This tutorial introduces how to run the Key/Value Store quickstart both locally and with Docker.